 The White Paper references the EEF's evidence on effective teaching assistant deployment, specifically warning against the "velcro model" where a TA is permanently attached to one child.
 Instead, schools are encouraged to use TAs for targeted interventions, pre-teaching key vocabulary, and supporting small group work.

-Rob Webster's research through the MITA (Making the Most of Teaching Assistants) project demonstrated that when TAs supplement rather than replace teacher instruction, pupil outcomes improve significantly (Webster, 2015).
+Rob Webster's research through the MITA (Making the Most of Teaching Assistants) project demonstrated that when TAs supplement rather than replace teacher instruction, learner outcomes improve significantly (Webster, 2015).
 The White Paper's emphasis on the Inclusive Mainstream Fund partly aims to give schools the resources to deploy TAs more flexibly, moving away from one-to-one support towards evidence-informed intervention models.

 The consultation on the White Paper closes on 18 May 2026.
 Schools should: